-Employment Committee is recommended to note and approve the 2024/25 Pay Policy as set out in the attached report and recommend any amendments for approval at full Council on 20th March
+Council is recommended to note and approve the 2024/25 Pay Policy statement as detailed below.

 TRAFFORD PAY POLICY STATEMENT 2024/25

 1. Introduction

 - 1.1 The purpose of the Pay Policy Statement is to ensure transparency and accountability regarding the Council's approach to setting pay. - 1.2 The Pay Policy Statement will be approved by Council and is published on the Council's website in accordance with the requirements of the Localism Act 2011. - 1.3 The Pay Policy Statement identifies: - The methods by which salaries of all employees are determined; - The detail and level of remuneration of the most senior staff i.e. Head of Paid Service and Chief Officers; - The remuneration of its lowest paid employees; - The relationship between the remuneration levels of the most senior employee and that of other employees; - The Committee responsible for ensuring the provisions set out in this statement are applied consistently throughout the Council and making recommendations on any amendments to Full Council. - 1.4 Once approved by Full Council, this policy statement will come into immediate effect and will be subject to review as a minimum on an annual basis.